Respect & Love Toolkit

 The San Francisco Human Rights Commission has recently released an innovative Respect & Love Toolkit & Resource Guide that serves as the first installment of an ongoing effort to provide additional resources to communities in need.
 This first Toolkit is a resource for members of the City’s immigrant community who live in fear stemming from their immigration status, and is also meant to educate and inform their allies.
 The Toolkit includes ways to identify and find support for newcomers, ensuring that San Francisco is a safe and inclusive City for everyone that offers access to important services geared toward integration and inclusion.

-As we approach the 50th anniversary of the Summer of Love here in San Francisco and Aretha Franklin’s recording of "Respect" (written by Otis Redding), now, more than ever, we need to foster a spirit of "Respect and Love" for each other, our communities and our City.
+In the spirit of the 50th anniversary of the Summer of Love here in San Francisco and Aretha Franklin’s recording of "Respect" (written by Otis Redding), now, more than ever, we need to foster "Respect and Love" for each other, our communities, and our City.
 The Toolkit was produced in partnership with other City agencies as a practical demonstration of San Francisco’s commitment to serve and support all people, including the Mayor's Office of Violence Prevention Services, Mayor's Office of Housing and Community Development, Office of Civic Engagement & Immigrant Affairs, Our Children, Our Families Council, San Francisco Pathways to Citizenship Initiative, Language Access Network of San Francisco, San Francisco Public Library, and San Francisco Unified School District.

 Although this first Toolkit focuses on immigrant issues, the HRC plans to expand the Toolkit to provide support for other issues, including accessing health care, LGBTQI support services, and courageous, caring conversations.
 HRC also plans to facilitate a series of presentations for other City departments and community based organization to introduce the Help Against Hate Campaign and how to best utilize the Toolkits to create more socially conscience and inclusive environments.